 The modern garage door is a composite mechanism that utilizes age-old technology, high efficiency electronics and state-of-the-art digital features.
 Everything on the modern garage door needs to work together in perfect harmony for it to operate as intended.
 But just because one part breaks down doesn’t necessarily mean you need complete garage door replacement.
-In fact, the springs, the rollers, the chain, the opener and more can be expected to wear out and need replacement at different times.
-When it comes to the opener in particular you need to keep your eyes open to the warning signs that it’s time to replace it.
+In fact, garage door springs, the rollers, the hinges, the opener and more can be expected to wear out and need replacement at different times.
+When it comes to the garage door opener, in particular you need to keep your eyes open to the warning signs that it’s time to replace it.

 Garage Door Replacement May Not be Necessary

 Garage door openers are tough little devices but they don’t last forever.
 If yours is exhibiting any of the following symptoms you likely don’t need to replace the garage door but you may need to call A Better Garage Door and have one of our techs install a new opener for you.

 - Inconsistency - If you’ve begun to notice that you need to hit the “open” or “close” button more than once to get the garage door opener to respond it’s a sign that something is amiss.
 It could be something as simple as the batteries, so you should definitely go there first.
 But if changing the batteries doesn’t fix it then you likely have a problem with the opener itself.
 Give the pros at A Better Garage Door a call.
 We’ll come take a look.
 If it can be fixed in a way that is cost-effective for you we’ll fix it.
 If it needs to be replaced we’ll tell you so and provide you a range of options regarding which opener you should consider installing.